Approach Words: Integrated City, Smart Mobility, Sustainability

 Source: Click Here

-To implement this vision, a master system plan was developed.
-This plan includes the design and construction of multiple metro lines, integration with bus and tram networks, and the establishment of park-and-ride facilities, such as the key station at Bayan.
+It aims to integrate seamlessly with other public transportation modes,5 alleviate traffic congestion, promote economic growth, and enhance urban connectivity.
+It also seeks to establish an authority dedicated for oversight and aims to encourage the private sector involvement in its development and implementation.6 To implement this vision, a master system plan was developed.7 This plan includes the design and construction of multiple metro lines, the integration with bus and tram networks, and the establishment of park-and-ride facilities,8 such as the key station at Bayan.9

-Kuwait Metro will cover major areas including Hawalli, Salmiya, Kheitan, Farwaniya, and the central business district.
-Spanning 160 kilometers, with 44.8 kilometers of the track running underground, and 68 stations with key stops at universities, malls, and sports arenas.
+Kuwait Metro network will cover major areas including Hawalli, Salmiya, Kheitan, Farwaniya, and the central business district.10 Spanning 160 kilometers, the system will feature 44.8 kilometers of the track running underground,11 and 68 stations with key stops at universities, malls, and sports arenas.12

-The Ministry of Communications leads the metro project, working alongside the Kuwait Overland Transport Union (KOTU), which has confirmed the accuracy of the metro lines but expressed uncertainty about the feasibility of tram lines.
-Besides, the Partnerships Technical Bureau (PTB) oversaw the public-private partnership (PPP) strategy, managed feasibility studies, coordinated procurement, and facilitated collaboration between government and private sector partners.
-Further, a consortium comprising Al Dashti, INECO (Ingeniería y Economía del Transporte), and Kuwait United Development conducted feasibility studies and developed the master plan.
+The Ministry of Communications leads the metro project,15 working alongside the Kuwait Overland Transport Union (KOTU), which has confirmed the accuracy of the metro lines but expressed uncertainty about the feasibility of tram lines.16 Besides, the Partnerships Technical Bureau (PTB) oversaw the public-private partnership (PPP) strategy, managed feasibility studies, coordinated procurement, and facilitated collaboration between government and private sector partners.17 Further, a consortium comprising Al Dashti, INECO (Ingeniería y Economía del Transporte), and Kuwait United Development conducted feasibility studies and developed the master plan.18

-Originally proposed in 2008, the project was structured to be implemented over five phases.
-Phase One included a 50-kilometer segment with 27 stations, approximately the third underground.
-Subsequent phases are planned to expand to the full 160-kilometer network.
-The project serves as a model for future public transportation initiatives in Kuwait.
+Originally proposed in 2008,19 the project was structured to be implemented over five phases.20 Phase One included a 50-kilometer segment featuring 27 stations, with approximately one-third of the route running underground.21 Subsequent phases are planned to expand the network to its full length of 160-kilometer.22

 Project Link